aws/aws-iot-device-sdk-swift/Samples/ConnectSample/CognitoProviderConnectSample/README.md

     Note that in a real application, you may want to avoid the use of wildcards in your ClientID or use them selectively.
 Please follow best practices when working with AWS on production applications using the SDK.

     </details>

-  3. Get the `cognito_identity` to connect.
+## Run the sample
+0. To run the sample, you would need your iot `endpoint` and `cognito_identity` from the above resource creation step.
 You can retrieve the cognito credentials from the [AWS CLI commands](https://docs.aws.amazon.com/cli/latest/reference/cognito-idp/) or [Getting credentials](https://docs.aws.amazon.com/cognito/latest/developerguide/getting-credentials.html)

-## Run the sample
-0. Prepare your certificates: you should download the certificate file and private key file during IoT resource creation.
 1. Switch to the sample folder, and build the sample
 ```
 cd aws-iot-device-sdk-swift/Samples/ConnectSample/CognitoProviderConnectSample